sparrowcode/PermissionsKit/README.md

 ## Keys in Info.plist

-You need to add some keys to the `Info.plist` file with descriptions, per Apple's requirement(s).
+You need to add some keys to the `Info.plist` file with descriptions, per Apple's requirements.
 You can get a plist of keys for permissions as follows:

 ```swift
 let key = Permission.bluetooth.usageDescriptionKey